 Tree planting is normally carried out during the planting season, which is a tree's dormant period starting in November and ending in March.

-We planted about 850 Highway trees as part of the November 2019 to March 2020 planting season to replace the majority of trees removed prior to January 2019.
+We planted about 1,000 Highway trees as part of the November 2020 to March 2021 planting season to replace the majority of trees removed since 2019.

-We inspected highway trees during summer 2020 and we recorded necessary work to replace trees.
-Our current target is to replace 1,000 dead and dangerous trees identified for removal, the empty tree pits and locations containing stumps, as part of the November 2020 and March 2021 planting season.
+We inspected highway trees during summer and we recorded necessary work to replace trees.
+Our current target is to replace all dead and dangerous trees, the empty tree pits and locations containing stumps, as part of the November 2021 and March 2022 planting season.

 Redbridge council is currently working in partnership with Vision Redbridge Culture and Leisure and Trees for Cities to deliver a programme of planting that has and will utilise the borough's open spaces for the benefit of the community.
 These projects are funded, in part, from the Community Infrastructure Levy and we have completed projects in Loxford Park, Seven Kings Park, Hainault Recreation Ground, Woodford Bridge Green, Barley Lane Recreation Ground, Goodmayes Park.